 Kevin McBride of Tucson, AZ, wasn’t around when police seized his 2000 Jeep Wrangler in May 2020 after his girlfriend allegedly used the vehicle for a $25 marijuana sale.
 Even though the charges against her were dropped, the vehicle was still held as a party to that alleged offense, and McBride was required to pay to get his property back.

 Until last month, the Pima County Attorney’s Office was demanding a $1,900 fee for the return of his vehicle, saying “an outright return of the vehicle is inappropriate in this case.”
-Fortunately, McBride received legal assistance from an attorney, who threatened to sue on his behalf, arguing the state’s civil forfeiture laws unconstitutionally require property owners to prove their innocence.
+Fortunately, the vehicle owner received legal assistance from an attorney, who threatened to sue on his behalf, arguing the state’s civil forfeiture laws unconstitutionally require property owners to prove their innocence.

 Civil asset forfeiture is a legal tool that allows law enforcement agencies to seize property—vehicles, cash, real estate—suspected of being connected to criminal activity without necessarily charging the property owner for any wrongdoing.
 Getting back forfeited property often requires the owner to prove in court that it was not involved in a crime.

-Under Arizona law, McBride could challenge the forfeiture by arguing that he “did not know and could not reasonably have known” about the alleged illegal use of his property.
+Under Arizona law, the Wrangler owner could challenge the forfeiture by arguing that he “did not know and could not reasonably have known” about the alleged illegal use of his property.
 But the burden of proof would have been on him, and it would have required spending thousands of dollars on a lawyer with no guarantee of winning.
-Unlike criminal defendants, innocent property owners like McBride don’t have a right to a court-appointed attorney, which makes it easier for prosecutors to pressure them into “mitigation” agreements.
+Unlike criminal defendants, innocent property owners like this Arizona man don’t have a right to a court-appointed attorney, which makes it easier for prosecutors to pressure them into “mitigation” agreements.